worktheclock/replit.github.io/hosting/streaming-native-graphics-vnc.md

-# Steaming native graphics using VNC
+# Streaming native graphics using VNC

 ## What is VNC?